zydou/arti/doc/dev/notes/rpc-meta-draft.md

   The `data` can be parsed without knowing the method that generated the error, although obviously the meaning will depend on what operation was being attempted.

-  Improved erorr handling in Arti may mean Arti generate different error `data` for particular situations in the future, so clients should avoid relying on the precise contents, other than for non-critical functions such as reporting.
+  Improved error handling in Arti may make Arti generate different error `data` for particular situations in the future, so clients should avoid relying on the precise contents, other than for non-critical functions such as reporting.